 Automoto’s commitment to racing and success on the podium led to decades of loyalty in the marketplace.
-Its many wins brought increased recognition among buyers and consistently growing sales for the company.
+Its many wins brought increased recognition among competition-conscious buyers and consistently growing sales for the company.
 Management reinforced the relationship between winning and selling with advertisements featuring competition models alongside others with broader appeal.
 It also responded to demand by expanding the Automoto catalog to include bicycles intended for a variety of applications only then being discovered by the riding public.

 In as complete an annual Automoto catalog as any on record, 1952 product offerings to the French market included: “grande,” “ballon,” “demi-ballon,” “tourisme,” “randonneur,” “demi-course,” “course” and “porteur” class bicycles, with many available in both men’s and women’s models.

 Automoto’s exposure to the U.S. bicycle market seems limited to the early 1950s.
-Propelled by Masanek’s victories in Mexico, the company began limited distribution of bicycles via Edward Lynch & Son, a mid-century importer of premium European cycling goods based in Compton, California.
+Propelled by Masanek’s victories in Mexico, the company began limited distribution of bicycles via Edward Lynch & Son, a mid-twentieth century importer of premium European cycling goods based in Compton, California.
 The second printing of the Edward Lynch & Son catalog in the early 1950s offered a roundly representative seven Automoto models.

 Half a century removed from the politics and persuasions of those days, the Automoto mystique — that of utmost quality and workmanship — endures.
 Even as fewer examples of Automoto bicycles exist, and those that remain command unprecedented premiums in the marketplace, the company’s commercial artwork is enjoying renewed appreciation among urbanites and vintage bicycle enthusiasts alike.
 Enlightening, in an era where the TGV hustles legions of passengers from Paris to Saint-Étienne in under three air-conditioned and air-cushioned hours many times daily.